fff7d1bc/better-initramfs/README.rst

         make prepare
         make image

-The first one will fetch `Rob Landley's Aboriginal Linux <http://landley.net/aboriginal/>`_ root-filesystem image (about 25-27M), unpack it and prepare basic devices nodes (null, zero, random, urandom), next it will build in order busybox, lvm2, zlib, dropbear, libuuid, popt, libgpg-error, libgcrypt, cryptsetup and mdadm.
+The first one will fetch `Rob Landley's Aboriginal Linux <http://landley.net/aboriginal/>`_ root-filesystem image (about 25-27M), unpack it and prepare basic devices nodes (null, zero, random, urandom), next it will build in order busybox, lvm2, zlib, dropbear, libuuid, popt, libgpg-error, libgcrypt, cryptsetup, mdadm, libx86, pciutils, lzo and suspend.
 The build process takes about 2 minutes on first generation mobile Core i5.
 As the build process is done in chroot, you need to do it as root.
 ``make prepare`` will copy binaries from ``bootstrap/output`` into ``sourceroot/bin``.
 ``make image`` will pack sourceroot into cpio gzip archive.
 See about_ section for informations about why we build tools that way.